 The remodeling was designed by architect Thomas Byrd Epps.
-Partial plans, showing the remodeled elevations, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-145).
+Partial plans, showing the remodeled elevations, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-145).

 The Colantinos lived at 404 Beacon in one of the apartments and he maintained his medical office in the building.
 They also maintained a home in Andover.

 Edith Colantino died in December of 1964.
 George Colantino continued to maintain his office at 404 Beacon until about 1969.

 On August 9.
 1972, 404 Beacon was acquired from George Colantino by Stephen W. Wolfe.

 On December 16, 1976, he converted the property into six condominium units, the 404 Beacon Street Condominium.